-4. Admission Procedures
+Admission Procedures

-4.1.
 General information

 An application form must be completed for each child individually.
 For families with children in Three Little Ships and/or the Lighthouse and the International Department of the HSV, it should be noted that the application processes are different and independent of each other.
-A place in the International Department should be applied for separately through the website: https://hsvid.nl/

-A place granted in preschool does not guarantee a place in the International Department of the HSV.
+A place in the International Department should be applied for separately through the website https://doi.org/10.10/10.2016/j.children.com/.
+Children who attend the Three Little Ships have priority in the International Department of the HSV should the school be able to meet their needs.

-Three Little Ships Preschool and Lighthouse Special Education aims to give priority to siblings of HSV students.
+Three Little Ships Preschool and Lighthouse Special Education gives priority to siblings of HSV students.